Pascal Baillargeon

-Pascal Baillargeon (born February 19, 1986) is a former professional Canadian football offensive lineman.
-In the CFL’s Amateur Scouting Bureau December rankings, he was ranked as the 12th best player for players eligible in the 2011 CFL Draft.
-Baillargeon was drafted 21st overall by the Hamilton Tiger-Cats in the 2011 CFL Draft and after returning to Laval for 2011, he signed with Hamilton for the 2012 CFL season.
+Pascal Baillargeon (born February 19, 1986) is a Canadian former professional football offensive lineman.
+In the CFL’s Amateur Scouting Bureau December rankings, he was ranked as the 12th best player for players eligible in the 2011 CFL draft.
+Baillargeon was drafted 21st overall by the Hamilton Tiger-Cats in the 2011 CFL draft and after returning to Laval for 2011, he signed with Hamilton for the 2012 CFL season.
 He was released by the Tiger-Cats on July 18, 2013 and signed with the Montreal Alouettes a week later.
 He played CIS football with the Laval Rouge et Or.